gekkedev/youlikehitsbot/README.md

 #### Login Form
 * captcha solving (no further automation planned here!)

+#### Daily Bonus Points Section
+* page refreshing until the claim button appears
+* claiming as soon as the button appears

 **Disclaimer: Usage of this inofficial script does eventually not violate the Terms of Service(T.O.S.) of *YouLikeHits.com*, but it may at any given time if the T.O.S. are updated.
 There is neither any warranty for the functionality of this script nor any liability for a certain level of security.
 Use it at your own risk.**